CaptainCodeAU/tapo_chatter/README.md

             -   Temperature and Humidity levels are shown here for compatible sensors (e.g., T31x).
 -   🚦 Network connectivity checking to the hub.
 -   🔐 Secure authentication handling (credentials are not displayed in logs or console during normal operation).
+-   📊 Enhanced error reporting and more robust device data parsing.
 -   📝 Debugging information available through code modification if deeper inspection is needed.

 ## Supported Devices